 Successful graduate school applications require a minimum of six months of lead time.
 Too much time off and you may lose the valuable routines associated with being a student.

-FAQ 5: Ok, I think I might want to apply for graduate school?
+Ok, I think I might want to apply for graduate school?
 How do I start and when?

 - Gather Information

 Is there a directory of graduate programs in the field you want to enter?
 For example, the American Anthropological Association has a Guide to Departments.
 Talk to faculty ad pre-professional advisors (in health, law, etc) Check out university websites and send away for applications.

 After assessing the best schools to apply to with your advisor make a check list of what the school applications entail (forms, fees, essay, letters of recommendation, test scores) and the dates they are due.
 Most programs have late December or early January due dates for financial aid.
 Wheaton also offers a limited number of scholarships for seniors and graduates to pursue graduate studies.
 These are due early in the spring.

 - Plan to Take a Test Prep Course